v4iv/theleakycauldronblog/src/pages/blog/requesting-user-details-from-jwt-in-django-oauth-toolkit.md

 ## Setting up the Authentication Backend and Middlewares

-Before we begin writing `API View`, first make sure to add the following in the `settings.py` of the project.
-First we add `AUTHENTICATION_BACKENDS`
+Before we begin writing `API View`, make sure to add the following in the `settings.py` of the project.
+First, we add `AUTHENTICATION_BACKENDS`

 ```python
 AUTHENTICATION_BACKENDS = (